-- Original: The American education is a part of the American dream.
-The opportunity after high school to leave home, spread those wings, and enter the pseudo-adult world with big eyes, hopes, and ambitions.
-It’s a world that consists of lecture halls, Greek life, and football.
+- Original: American education is a part of the American dream.
+It presents the opportunity after high school to leave home, spread those wings, and enter the pseudo-adult world with big eyes, hopes, and ambitions.
+Students enter a world that consists of lecture halls, Greek life, and basketball (good job, Ramblers).
 It’s tradition.
 Just like the original Oreo cookie, we like the idealistic picture of higher education.
 While many in-residence institutions are struggling to maintain enrollments, there remains a place for these public and private institutions.
-They were created using a recipe that has been tested and come out the other end as the gold standard.
+They were created using a recipe that has been tested and come out the other end as the perceived gold standard.
 The issue now for these institutions is maintaining focus on the quality of the curriculum rather than the size of the stadiums.
-We need to know that the original Oreo recipe that made it our favorite cookie will always be there on the grocery shelf in all its blue-packaged glory.
+We need to know that the original Oreo recipe that made it consistently our favorite cookie will always be there on the grocery shelf in all its blue-packaged glory.

 - Double Stuf: Life is full of curve balls and no matter how well we plan our lives, it remains unpredictable.
 A changing economy has resulted in a change to the non-traditional student which is now the new traditional student.
 The working, adult student has replaced the recent high school graduate and is the growing consumer base within higher education.
 These students need convenience and accessibility to pursue their unique educational needs and goals while they continue to meet their personal responsibilities.
 Many of them need a little in-residence education, a little online education, and sometimes a little of both.
 They need it all and they need it within a schedule that works for them in order to be successful.
 This is where higher education is struggling.
 It’s difficult to balance higher education’s past, steeped in tradition and embrace higher education’s future, focused on technology.
 We love the extra vanilla icing, but also want the assurance that its quality remains the same.

-- Thins: As the higher education landscape continues to shift towards an outcomes focus, institutions are looking for strategies to increase achievement and help students meet their academic goals while maintaining a work and life balance.
+- Thins: As the higher education landscape continues to shift towards an outcomes focus, institutions are looking for strategies to increase achievement and help students meet their educational goals while maintaining a work and life balance.
 Enter the stackable micro-credentials solutions.
-It reminds us of the days in elementary school when you received a sticker for each successfully completed homework assignment.
+It almost harkens back to the days in elementary school when you received a sticker for each successfully completed homework assignment.
 It was a way to encourage little accomplishments along the way and who doesn’t like stickers?
 The stackable micro-credential offers a similar form of encouragement, but designed for the busy adult student.
 It allows them to celebrate little wins that can also demonstrate knowledge or skills achievement to employers.
 In today’s rapidly changing world, students are finding they need to acquire knowledge faster than ever before.
 For many individuals, Wikipedia and YouTube are proving to be the go to sources for unofficial knowledge.
-We continue to want all the flavor of the Oreo without the excess calories.
+We want all the flavor of the Oreo without the excess calories.

 We are a world that has come to love and expect options.
 We need options that change with us and provide the comfort of knowing we can achieve our goals using the paths that best meets our needs.
 Higher education is in the middle of understanding what Oreo has known all along.
 As your consumer-base grows, your product needs to grow with it.
 In order for higher education to meet the challenges of the future, it will require a better understanding of the need for educational options designed to realistically meet student and marketplace expectations.
 Students are not necessarily looking for a one-stop-shop.
 They are looking for educational options that offer convenience, accessibility, affordability, and above all, value.